 Falling sport participation rates

 Most of our largest sports are seeing major drop-offs in participation, as organized opportunities consolidate around the most talented, committed or well-resourced players.
-Among children ages 6-12, only 40 percent played sports in any form on a regular basis, down from 44.5 percent in 2008, according to an analysis by SFIA for Project Play.
-In that age group, basketball (in which 16.6 percent of that population now play the sport), baseball (14.2 percent), soccer (9.3 percent) and football (7.3 percent) have all experienced declines.
+Among children ages 6-12, participation rates have declined in basketball (down 3.9 percent since 2008), baseball (14.4 percent), soccer (10.7 percent), softball (31.3 percent), and football (29 percent).
 Some newer, smaller sports have seen increases; lacrosse, most notably.
 Hockey, due in part to major policy interventions, has reversed declines.
 But on balance, millions of kids and teens are fleeing sports.
-In just one year, from 2011 to 2012, participation in team sports in any form -- casual, regular or frequent -- fell from 54 percent to 50 percent among 6 to 17 year olds (SFIA Team Sports Report, 2013).

 Low Physical Activity Rates